-Last Updated on January 23, 2025
+Last Updated on December 18, 2025

-When selling your home, presentation is key.
-And presentation begins at the front door.
+When selling your home, presentation is key—and presentation begins at the front door.
 That’s why curb appeal is one of the most important things to consider when selling your home.

 A clean, well-maintained entrance can go a long way toward establishing a positive first impression.
 And that great first impression sets the tone for the rest of a buyer’s tour of your home.
 Small and inexpensive updates to your home’s curb appeal can really make a big difference when selling a home—both in the time it takes to sell and the price offered.